Seagate/cortx-motr/Motr-Terminology-Guide.md

   </tr>
   <tr>
       <td>Background Scrub</td>
       <td> It Continuously scans the subsystem to identify and repair corrupted Motr data blocks.
 The worker created by scrub machine  serves a scrub request.
 A scrub-group is a group of relevant data blocks typically distributed across storage devices in a cluster, e.g. a parity group.
 A Scrub machine receives and run the scrub requests from DI and background scrub scanner.
-A Scrub request is submitted to repair the corrupt Motr daba block.
+A Scrub request is submitted to repair the corrupt Motr data block.
   </td>
   </tr>
   <tr>